 Can you buy Jacobite steam train tickets on the day?

-With everything happening with Covid-19 it doesn’t look like they’re operating at full capacity, so that means there’s even less chance of getting a ticket.
-You might also end up paying more than you want to – if there’s only first class tickets for example.
-I would recommend buying your tickets in advance and planning a trip around it.
+You might also end up paying more than you want to if there are only first-class tickets for example.
+I would ditch any notions of winging it, buy your tickets in advance and plan a trip around it.

 I didn’t get a close look at the first-class seats – being standard class riff raff after all – but even from the platform you could see the fringed lamps on the tables of the first-class carriages, which hint at a little more decadence than can be found in standard class.